mmuoDev/climedo/README.md

 # Climedo API

-This application offers a simple REST api for adding, fetching and updating tabs.
+This application offers a simple NodeJS REST api for adding, fetching and updating tabs.